emad-elsaid/emad-elsaid.github.io/Home.md

 # About this site

-It's built using Xlog from markdown [repository hosted on Github](https://github.com/emad-elsaid/emad-elsaid.github.io).
-And it uses no Javascript. except for 2 lines that allow Right-To-Left (RTL) pages to be displayed in the correct direction.
+* It's built using Xlog from markdown [repository hosted on Github](https://github.com/emad-elsaid/emad-elsaid.github.io).
+* it uses no Javascript. except for 2 lines that allow Right-To-Left (RTL) pages to be displayed in the correct direction.

-If you find issues or typos I will be thankful if you went to the repository and edit the file and open a pull request with the changes.
+* If you find issues or typos I will be thankful if you went to the repository and edit the file and open a pull request with the changes.

-Images are optimized with mogrify and stripped from EXIF data to stay lite to your bandwidth
+* Images are optimized with mogrify and stripped from EXIF data to stay lite to your bandwidth
+* It has an ActivityPub interface that exposes all pages to  [**@Emad@www.emadelsaid.com**](/.well-known/webfinger) outbox.

 # Other pages